+12 May 2018

-Proposed Temporary Specification for gTLD Registration
+Comments of the Noncommercial Stakeholders Group on the Proposed Temporary Specification for gTLD Registration (Published 11 May 2018)

+The Noncommercial Stakeholders Group (NCSG) would like to comment promptly on the long-awaited temporary specification for gTLD Registration data.
+We thought it might be most useful if we did a markup on the actual draft document, so in the pages that follow we have converted ICANN’s document to Word, and have added our commentary throughout, highlighting our suggested edits and feedback in yellow.
+It is our sincere hope that this will facilitate the ICANN Board into actually taking our comments and proposed text into consideration in a more fulsome manner.
+Thank you for your time and consideration.

+Yours sincerely,

+Dr Farzaneh Badii

+Chair, Noncommercial Stakeholders Group

 The General Data Protection Regulation (GDPR) was adopted by the European Union (EU) in April 2016 and takes effect on 25 May 2018 uniformly across the EU countries.
+We understand that, in the view of many data protection authorities both within EU countries, and in many other of the 120 countries with data protection law, current practices and policies are not in compliance with data protection law.
 Over the past year, ICANN organization (ICANN org) has consulted with contracted parties, European data protection authorities, legal experts, and interested governments and community stakeholders to understand the potential impact of the GDPR to Personal Data that is Processed by certain participants in the gTLD domain name ecosystem (including Registry Operators and Registrars) pursuant to ICANN policies and contracts between ICANN and such participants that are subject to the GDPR.

+NCSG comment: ICANN persists in ignoring the fact that its policies have violated data protection law over the past 18 years.
+Who does the organization actually think they are fooling?
+Isn’t it time to admit that the existing policies, as has been pointed out many times by the data protection authorities, are not compliant with existing data protection law?
+Please see the suggested addition.d